CLIMATE GOALS ADDENDUM 3 (2026)

 FOCUS GERMANY, THE NETHERLANDS AND POLAND

-Our international research on the demand for skills related to the energy transition continues, adding a European focus in 2026 with three new countries — Germany, the Netherlands, and Poland — and bringing the total panel of respondents to 17 countries across four continents, with 2,850 interviews: Qatar, Saudi Arabia, and the United Arab Emirates for the Middle East; India, China, Azerbaijan, Kazakhstan, and Turkey for Asia; the United States, Chile, and Argentina for the Americas; Algeria for Africa; and Germany, Italy, Poland, the Netherlands, and the United Kingdom for Europe.
+Our international research on the demand for skills related to the energy transition continues, adding a European focus in 2026 with three new countries — Germany, the Netherlands, and Poland — and bringing the total panel of respondents to 17 countries across four continents, with 2,850 interviews (and 25 in-depth discussions with experts): Qatar, Saudi Arabia, and the United Arab Emirates for the Middle East; India, China, Azerbaijan, Kazakhstan, and Turkey for Asia; the United States, Chile, and Argentina for the Americas; Algeria for Africa; and Germany, Italy, Poland, the Netherlands, and the United Kingdom for Europe.

-The Fondazione MAIRE – ETS, with the sponsorship of MAIRE Group, brings to the discussion the perceived urgency of the creation and upskilling of competences that are necessary to reach climate goals.
+The Fondazione MAIRE – ETS, with the sponsorship of MAIRE Group, in the research conducted by Ipsos Doxa, brings to the table of dialogue the perceived urgency of the creation and upskilling of competences that are necessary to reach climate goals.

 The first paper focuses on Germany, which stands out for its high level of awareness regarding the energy transition and for its pragmatic approach, viewing change as both an environmental necessity and an industrial evolution.